 - Minimum GPA of 3.0 in the major and is non-negotiable.
 95% of coursework for the content area major must be completed. *see below

-- Completions of all Methods courses and 20 hours of field in EACH Methods course
+- Completions of all Methods courses and minimum of 20 hours of field in EACH Methods course

-- Decision Point 2 Presentation and Interview with a team of Clinical Educators via Standard for Success
+- Decision Point 2 Interview with a team of Clinical Educators

 - Clear background check as required by the host school corporation or Safe Hiring Solutions